jwcarr/mantel/README.md

 result = mantel.test(dists1, dists2, perms=10000, method='pearson', tail='upper')
 ```

 This will measure the veridical Pearson correlation between the two sets of pairwise distances.
 It then repeatedly measures the correlation again and again under permutations of one of the distance matrices to produce a distribution of correlations under the null hypothesis.
 In the example above, we requested 10,000 permutations (the default).
 However, for four objects there are only 4! = 24 possible permutations of the matrix.
-If the number of requested permutations is greater than the number of possible permutations (as is the case here), then the `test()` function simply tests against all possible permutations of the matrix, yielding a deterministic result.
+In such a scenario, where the number of requested permutations is greater than the number of possible permutations, `mantel.test()` simply tests against all possible permutations of the matrix, yielding a deterministic result.

 Printing the result shows the veridical correlation, empirical p-value, and z-score: